 In the second phase, we analyzed the correlations between the dimensions in each type of AC.
 We compared the correlations between the two types of ACs using Cohens’ q.
 The results of the comparisons between the correlations within each AC are presented in Table 3.
 Medium-high correlations were found among the dimensions in both types of ACs for all pairs of dimensions.
 However, we observed that all the correlations among the dimensions in the FTF-AC were lower than those between the exact dimensions in the VAC.
-The differences between the correlations were significant according to the Z test, but due to the large sample size, we used Cohen's q, which corrects for the sample size.
-We found that there was a small impact on three pairs of dimensions (leadership & teamwork, leadership & presentation, teamwork & presentation), while there was no impact on the other three pairs of dimensions (leadership & interpersonal sensitivity, teamwork & interpersonal sensitivity, presentation & interpersonal sensitivity).
+The differences between the correlations were significant according to the Z test.
+However, due to the large sample size, we used Cohen’s q, which corrects for the sample size.
+We found that there was a small impact on three pairs of dimensions (leadership and teamwork, leadership and presentation, teamwork and presentation), while there was no impact on the other three pairs of dimensions (leadership and interpersonal sensitivity, teamwork and interpersonal sensitivity, presentation and interpersonal sensitivity).

 ***Table 3- about here***

-In the third phase, we added an examination of the correlations between the dimensions in each AC and two external independent variables, general cognitive ability, and adjustment, which were assessed consistently for all the candidates.
-We calculated a new final score as both ACs converged to one overall factor but as differences were evident in the two previous steps in loadings and correlations, we also analyzed the four dimensions separately to ensure that no critical information was lost due to the differences in loadings between the two ACs.
-We examined the strength of the correlations as described above and whether there are differences between these correlations between the different ACs for general cognitive ability and adjustment.
-As shown in Tables 4 after controlling for the size of the sample we found that there are no differences between the correlations between the ACs’ dimensions and the studied external variables (adjustment and cognitive ability).
+In the third phase, we conducted an examination of the correlations between the dimensions in each AC and two external independent variables—general cognitive ability, and adjustment, which were assessed consistently for all the candidates.
+We calculated a new final score as both ACs converged into one overall factor, but as differences were evident in loadings and correlations in the previous two steps, we also analyzed the four dimensions separately to ensure that no critical information was lost due to the differences in loadings between the two ACs.
+We examined the strength of the correlations as described above and whether there were differences between these correlations between the different ACs for general cognitive ability and adjustment.
+As shown in Table 4, after controlling for sample size, we found that there were no differences between the correlations between the ACs’ dimensions and the studied external variables (cognitive ability and adjustment).
 Overall, it seems that there are small differences in the structure of the two ACs (evident in the internal correlations between dimensions) and these differences do not affect the correlations with external variables.

 ***Table 4- about here***